Why do 70% of multi-million dollar lottery winners end up bankrupt in a few years?

 Most of us have painful events in our past that we associate with money and those events then impact the way we relate to money, every time we come into contact with money.

-That incident shaped the way I would relate to money for a very long time.
+That incident shaped the way I would relate to money and love for a very long time.

 If we associate money with traumas in our lives; every time we deal with money these events come to mind we’re re-triggered again and again, which affects the way we behave with money.

-So every time you get a pay check, you go shopping.
-So the more money you earn, the more shopping you do.
-I call this lifestyle creep and it’s one of the number one ways to stay in debt and it’s why 70% of lottery winners end up bankrupt.
+I call this lifestyle creep and it’s the number one way to stay in debt and it’s the reason why 70% of lottery winners end up bankrupt.

 Dealing with emotional issues about money